Ochibobo/LearnieCP/README.md

 - [ ] Simplex or methods alike
 - [ ] A smoother interface - probably link with `JuMP`
 - [ ] Return the objective value of an optimization problem using `objectiveValue` function
+- [ ] Solver state of constraints, variables and the objective
+  - [ ] Printing of solver state to show the model.

 ---
 > Contributions are welcome.